 What Are Cookies?
 A cookie is a string of information that a web site stores on a visitor's computer, and that the visitor's browser provides to the web site each time the visitor returns.
 Most major web sites use cookies.
 Because the browser provides this cookie information to the web site at each visit, cookies serve as a sort of label that allows a web site to "recognize" a browser when it returns to the site.
 The domain name in Mozilla cookies will clearly identify their affiliation with Mozilla and, where applicable, its third-party service provider.

 What Are Clear GIFs?
 Clear gifs (also known as web beacons) are used in combination with cookies to help web site operators understand how visitors interact with their web sites.
 A clear gif is typically a transparent graphic image (usually 1 pixel x 1 pixel) that is placed on a site.
 The use of a clear gif allows the site to measure the actions of the visitor opening the page that contains the clear gif.
-It makes it easer to follow and record the activities of a recognized browser, such as the path of pages visited at a web site.
+It makes it easier to follow and record the activities of a recognized browser, such as the path of pages visited at a web site.

 How We Use Cookies and Clear GIFs.
 Mozilla's web sites use cookies to help Mozilla identify and track visitors, their usage of Mozilla web sites, and their web site access preferences across multiple requests and visits to Mozilla's web sites.
 Our web sites, and advertisements that Mozilla may run occasionally on third party advertising networks, also may use clear gifs for these purposes.
 The basic idea is to gather aggregate data about how people use the Mozilla web sites.
 The term usually used to describe this is "web analytics" and the cookies and clear gifs are the tools by which a website owner collects this web analytics data.